 A first pilot study will consist of attempting to improve the classification of buildings into structural typologies by using knowledge on the dynamic properties of the buildings (i.e., modes and periods of vibration) derived from sensor data combined with empirical relations between the fundamental period of vibration, height and lateral load-resisting systems existing in the literature, e.g. using continuous beam-like structural models.
+Data available from all sensors and task partners (QUAKE, ETH, UGA, BOUN, GF-UCG) will be considered for this purpose.
+A synergy with the WP4 activities of OGS (Tasks 4.2 and 4.4) will be established.
+OGS will contribute with their expertise in buildings characterisation using noise measurements.
+The possibility of testing and calibrating low-cost sensors in the lab (e.g. using the OGS shaking table) will be evaluated.

 Secondly, it will be shown how the model can incorporate SHM data on deterioration and damage.
 As an actual implementation of such data requires that the sensors of Task 2.2 record seismic motions that cause damage and this cannot be guaranteed to occur within the timeframe of the project, this subtask will build upon idealised data with the purpose of demonstrating how such data can be processed and incorporated to the model, considering natural wandering of the model with external loading (e.g. environmental conditions) as false alarms.
 It is noted that data on deterioration and damage are often considered to be a component of vulnerability and not exposure.
 However, the nature of these data is geospatial and needs to be stored accordingly.
-QUAKE will provide processed sensor data of Task 2.2 and Sub-Task 6.1.1 for this purpose; these same data will be delivered to Task 2.6 to aid in the development of strategies for scalability and high-volume data access.
+QUAKE will provide processed sensor data of Task 2.2 and Sub-Task 6.1.1 for this purpose; these same ^{31.8.202} data will be delivered to Task 2.6 to aid in the development of strategies for scalability and highvolume data access.

 GFZ will provide the Dynamic Exposure Model of Task 2.7 and carry out the pilot study to enrich it with the results from the low-cost sensor data processing.
 UGA will provide guidance on the use of sensor data for SHM and for inferring structural characteristics of buildings.
-As this Sub-Task builds upon Sub-Task 6.1.1, Task 2.2 and Task 2.7, work will only start after Month 12.
+As this Sub-Task builds upon Sub-Task 6.1.1, Task 2.2 and Task 2.7, work will only start after Month 15.